You can’t put a price on having the family of your dreams. But as with most valuable services, you will have to pay for the surrogacy process.

 Below, find links to the cost of gestational surrogacy with some of the nation’s top surrogacy professionals:

 American Surrogacy provides complete surrogacy services to prospective surrogates across the country and prospective intended parents around the world.
-Most of their surrogacy expenses are variable, but the agency provides an estimated total cost of surrogacy ranging from $75,000–$125,000.
+The agency offers an estimated total cost of surrogacy at $149,900 and a current average wait time of 30-90 days to match.

 3 Sisters Surrogacy